wbcolon/xPlay/README.md

 is muted then the PulseAudio sink and the application stream are both muted.
 The volume for the application stream is set to a 100 percent.

+### BluOS player

+BluOS does not support moving files within the playlist.
+Drag and drop within the queue is therefor disabled if a BluOS player library is used.
+The volume changes are applied to the BluOS player volume, not the PulseAudio sink.

 ## Usage

 xPlay has a simple and easy to use UI interface that provides the set on functionalities that I expect from a